 By Brian Robinson.

 “Look, I need to know what’s going on.
 My husband’s been missing for three weeks.
-He was last seen going into his laboratory in your university.
+He was last seen going into his laboratory at your university.
 I don’t know if he’s dead or alive.
-All I’ve been told is he’s missing.
-This is your university.
-You’re responsible.
-And you need to tell me right now.”
+All I’ve been told is that he’s missing.
+Look, this is your university so you’re responsible.”

 “It’s complicated Mrs Adams.
-We are not entirely sure what’s happened and that’s the truth.”
+The truth is we are not entirely sure what’s happened.”